MyronLiu999/E-Commerce-Database-Architecture/database_design.md

 4. The merged cart becomes the new "official" cart for that user.

 # Q5
+1. order_product_subtotal: I defined this part be the sum of product amount and tax.
+They are computed and stored together each time instead of store them separately, which can reduce the rlationships and raise overall efficiency.
+2. amount: I define this part be product amount + shipping fee + tax for the same reason.

 # Q6
 ## Data Flow Between Databases